encukou/gillcup/doc/source/tutorial2.rst

 When I said earlier that a simple Effect interpolates between an old value and a new value, I was only telling half of the truth.
 The “old value” includes any effect that was on the attribute before.
-Effectively, an Effect interpolates between a *dynamic value* and the given endpoint.
+That is, by default an Effect interpolates between a *dynamic value* and the given endpoint.